Spring Flowering BulbsBack

 These bulbs are tough but can still suffer from a few nasties so watch out for:

-- If aphids, mites or whitefly appear then spray with eco-oil or eco-neem at the first sign of infestation.
+- If aphids, mites or whitefly appear then spray with OCP eco-oil or OCP eco-neem as required at the first sign of infestation.
 Keeping these critters under control will also help prevent the spread of viruses.

-- Occasionally fungal leaf problems may occur and you can spray with eco-fungicide.
-Keep in mind that the fungal problem is likely to be due to a lack of sunlight or overcrowding reducing air movement.
+- Occasionally fungal leaf problems may occur, likely due to a lack of sunlight or overcrowding reducing air movement.
 Divide or move the bulbs to prevent the problem occurring in the next season.
+Spray with an organic fungicide if required.

 - Check stored bulbs from time to time to ensure they are still firm and free of pests and diseases.
 Remove any soft or rotting ones to prevent other bulbs from being infected.